lensapp/bored/README.md

 > Make (a hole) in something with a tool or by digging.

-A reverse tunnel server designed for [Lens](https://github.com/lensapp/lens).
+A reverse tunnel daemon designed for [Lens](https://github.com/lensapp/lens).

 ![architecture](./images/architecture.png)